HugoMany/MLPadelProject/README.md

 The best results for each model are stored in the `AllResults.xlsx` file.
 All of them was trained and tested on sound and vibration datasets with selected features to evaluate its effectiveness.

+The file contains multiple sheets : sound, vibration, both, comparisons between sound and vibration and comparison between KNN and RTF.

 The table below show some example of performance for different machine learning models from this file  :

 > Sound